DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 testcafe chrome my-tests --ts-config-path /Users/s.johnson/testcafe/tsconfig.json
 ```

 You can specify an absolute or relative path.
-Relative paths resolve from the current directory (the directory from which you run TestCafe).
+Relative paths are resolved against the current directory (the directory from which you run TestCafe).

 *Related configuration file property*: [tsConfigPath](configuration-file.md#tsconfigpath).